TIBCOSoftware/be-tools/cloud/kubernetes/helm/Helm-Chart.md

 * bsType → Refers to Backing Store type.
 * storeType → Refers to store type.
 It has significance only when bsType=store OR omType=store.
 Valid values: RDBMS(Oracle/SQLServer/DB2/MySql/PostgreSQL)/AS4/Cassandra

+**Note**:
+* cmType,omType,bsType,storeType are applicable only for BE APP and not for rms and tea.
+* For rms if you want to use different store/cluster configuration, load the env variables under section rms.env from respective global variables.

 Following table illustrates how to use helm switches to select particular deployment option out of possible options:

 | Topology Name | cmType | omType | bsType  | storeType |